 If ordering from the UK before 1 PM, your watch will be sent the same working day.
 The courier will depend on the value of the watch, with all watches delivered the next working day.

 Please note that pre-owned goods (in the United Kingdom) are subject to a marginal rate of VAT, which can not be reclaimed.
 For further information, please seehere.

 The amount shown on our website does not include local tax rates.
 If this item is delivered to, or picked up from, a UK address, the standard rate of 20% VAT will be added at checkout.
 Otherwise, you will be responsible for paying local sales taxes and import fees.

 Product price breakdown

-Please fill in the details below and we'll be in touch.
+Please fill out the details below and we'll be back in touch shortly.
+Thank you.

 For a remarkably long period, time has been displayed in a predictable and familiar manner.
 We’ve come to expect all watches to feature separate hands for the hours, minutes and seconds, which glide across the dial at their own pace – something we are all taught as children.
 It seems like one of those areas of watchmaking that are so fundamental that they cannot be replaced, such that even an Apple Watch embraces this type of display.

 However, some watchmakers have challenged this approach.
 In our eyes, one of the most compelling alternatives can be found in jump-hour watches.
 These forgo the traditional hands and instead feature a series of discs in different configurations which jump at certain transitions, hence their name.
 Despite having first appeared in the 19th century, this innovative way of displaying the time has seen mixed success over time.